Modelling and data frameworks

 ISIMIP

 The Inter-Sectoral Impact Model Intercomparison Project (ISIMIP) offers a framework for consistently projecting the impacts of climate change across affected sectors and spatial scales.
-An international network of climate-impact modellers contribute to a comprehensive and consistent picture of the world under different climate-change scenarios.
+An international network of climate-impact modellers contributes to a comprehensive and consistent picture of the world under different climate-change scenarios.
 ISIMIP data is used extensively within the project.

 WIC projections